 Based in China, Ganfeng Lithium is the largest Lithium Miner in the world.
 Their products are used in electric vehicles along with pharmaceuticals and chemicals.
 With mineral resources in Australia, Argentina, Mexico and China the company produces Lithium in its metal form and also in the form of compounds such as fluorides and chlorides.

-- Compass Minerals to supply LG Energy Solution with lithiumSupply Chain & Operations
+- LG Energy Solution signs with Canadian mineral suppliersSupply Chain & Operations

 - Lithium Ionic completes acquisition of Brazilian licencesDigital Mining